Chapter 8 Cell content

 flextable content can be defined with function mk_par().

 It lets user control the formated content at the cell level of the table.
-It is possible to define a content for a row subset and a column as well as on the whole column.
+It is possible to define content for a row subset and a column as well as for the whole column.
 One can mix images and text (but not with PowerPoint because PowerPoint can not do it).

 The function requires a call to as_paragraph() which will concatenate text or images chunks as a paragraph.